-13.3.4.2.2 FORMAL COMPLAINT PROCEDURE
+12.3.4.2.2 FORMAL COMPLAINT PROCEDURE

-The formal complaint procedure involves the workplace participant making a written complaint and a formal investigation of that complaint.
+The formal complaint procedure involves the person making a written complaint and a formal investigation of that complaint.
 It is appropriate for more serious allegations, or if senior management are involved.
-Formal investigations may be conducted by Iona College or by an external investigator appointed by insert name.
+Formal investigations may be conducted by Iona College or by an external investigator appointed by the College.

 An investigation generally involves collecting information about the complaint and then making a finding based on the available information as to whether or not the alleged behaviour occurred.
-Once a finding is made, insert name or the external investigator will make recommendations about what actions should be taken to resolve the complaint and any appropriate disciplinary action.
+Once a finding is made, the College or the external investigator will make recommendations about what actions should be taken to resolve the complaint and any appropriate disciplinary action.